 Mekong shrivels as drought, dam strangle Southeast Asia's largest river

-LOEI, Thailand: The once mighty Mekong river has been reduced to a thin, grubby neck of water in stretches of northern Thailand - record lows blamed on drought and a recently opened dam far upstream.
+LOEI, Thailand: The once-mighty Mekong river has been reduced to a thin, grubby neck of water in stretches of northern Thailand - record lows blamed on drought and a recently completed dam far upstream.

-The US$4.47 billion Thai-owned Xayaburi dam went into operation this week in Laos after years of warnings over the potential impact on fish flow, sediment and water levels of a river which feeds millions.
+The US$4.47 billion Thai-owned Xayaburi hydro-electric power plant went into operation this week in Laos after years of warnings over the potential impact on fish flow, sediment and water levels on a river which feeds tens of millions.

-Fishermen blame a combination of this year's weak monsoon and the Xayaburi dam, around 300km to the north.
+Fishermen blame a combination of this year's weak monsoon and the Xayaburi dam, around 300 kilometres to the north.

 "I don't want any more dam construction," said fisherman Sup Aunkaew, who tossed a meagre catch into his boat, adding that the fish spawning habits have been "confused" by the unseasonally low water levels.